Pediatric Eye Exams

 • Learning difficulties and poor handwriting

-Comprehensive Pediatric Eye Exams at Primary Eye Care
+Comprehensive pediatric eye exams at Primary Eye Care

 Pediatric eye exams at Primary Eye Care of Arlington and South Main detect eye defects and vision impairment while also assessing your child’s risk for developing eye conditions later in life.
 Our exams are more thorough than those offered at the pediatrician’s office or schools, which screen for potential vision problems but do not diagnose or treat them.